Ng Yu Zhi: Personal life

 Ng is married to Fujian native Coco Cai (born c.
-1991), with whom he has one child.
+1991), with whom he has one son and one daughter.
 He lived with his family in a rented three-storey bungalow in Bukit Timah and owned a penthouse in Orchard Road.
-He reportedly had a vast collection of sports cars and other luxury goods worth around S$100 million—including the only Pagani Huayra in Singapore—which was seized by the Commercial Affairs Department in 2021 as part of investigations into his alleged fraud.
+He reportedly had a vast collection of sports cars and other luxury goods worth around S$100 million—including the only Pagani Huayra in Singapore—which was seized by the Commercial Affairs Department (CAD) in 2021 as part of investigations into his alleged fraud.